dcdunkan/intro-to-apis/slides.md

 - Interfaces between the user and the internal functionalities
 - Visual, graphical components
 - Interactive components: **buttons**, **text inputs**, etc.
-- Such interactive components let's the user "talk" to the internals
+- Such interactive components lets the user "talk" to the internals

 </v-click>